 Legal Services Complaints Commissioner

-Professor Sherr was invited to join the Legal Services Complaints Commissioner's Consumer Advisory Board during this year.
+Professor Sherr was invited to join the Legal Services Complaints Commissioner's Consumer Advisory Board in 2012.
 This is a highly important period for the future of regulation of lawyers and legal services as the Legal Services Bill begins to proceed through Parliament.
 It has therefore been an important time to be involved in understanding, consulting on, and advising in relation to issues of discipline and conduct of lawyers.

 The library is a charter member of LLMC-Digital , a US-based cooperative of libraries formed with the aim of preserving legal titles and government documents in microform and digital formats and making these available to legal research libraries at cost, and the Librarian has served on the Board of Directors and is currently a Councilor.
 More on LLMC-Digital collaboration ...